 Upgrading your Certificate from an IPC to a CCPC

-If you started teaching as soon as you were certified and have accumulated 4 years of teaching experience, you may be eligible to UPGRADE your certificate from an IPC to a CCPC if you have met the following criteria:
+If you have accumulated 4 years of teaching experience, you may be eligible to UPGRADE your certificate from an IPC to a CCPC if you have met the following criteria:

 - Have accumulated 4 years of state-approved teaching experience (at least half-time) in an accredited public or private school setting.

 - Developed and implemented a professional development plan of at least 30 contact hours, approved by the employing school district

 - Participated in a mentoring program for a minimum of 2 school years at your local school district

 - Have completed a Beginning Teacher Assistance Program with a college or university